Mohaned5/StringConstruction/README.md

 # StringConstruction

 StringConstruction is a utility that helps determine the cheapest cost of building a target string.
 The process involves adding characters to an initially empty string with two options: appending an arbitrary character with a given append cost or cloning any substring of the current string and appending it with a specified clone cost.
+The utility employs dynamic programming and backtracking to determine the optimal construction strategy.

 ## Example